ABUBAKARKHAN-Stack/E-Commerce/plan.md

 - **Day 20:** Deploy the application to cloud platforms (AWS, Vercel, etc.).
 - **Day 21:** Conduct final testing and project review.

----
-This README provides a **structured roadmap** for building the final mega project.
-Let me know if you need any modifications! 🚀